 Karen congratulated Chontelle and the team on a terrific job in getting the Standing Up program off and running and was looking forward to Geraldton

-Karen has approached the local members of parliament, to attend and speak and hopefully to sponsor the refreshments and so far everyone has been very enthusiastic and asked the team to make sure they connect with the local members
+Karen has approached the local members of parliament, to attend and speak and hopefully to sponsor the refreshments and so far everyone has been very enthusiastic and asked the team to make sure they connect with the local members (I think this was the 20th July 2021)

-Liz asked why there was a financial outlay for the food etc. as she thought they were covered by the MP, Karen said if there was a shortfall would be covered under the funding grant, however as Chon was not available to comment, we were not sure what was paid for or what was to be donated at this stage
+Liz asked why there was a financial outlay for the food etc. as she thought they were covered by the MP, Karen said if there was a shortfall would be covered under the funding grant.

 General discussions on what was discussed and agreed to on the planning day and in particular relation to the Standing Up and Mentor Net programs, unfortunately the minutes were unavailable to confirm the intentions and discussions